 Journal Format

-shorter review of only the literature, which directly relates to the study—usually the first part of the “Introduction" chapter, leading up to the statement of the purpose/problem and significance of the study;
+A chapter would be the journal paper to be submitted.
+This would normally be a shorter review of only the literature, which directly relates to the study—usually the first part of the “Introduction" chapter, leading up to the statement of the purpose/problem and significance of the study;

 Operational definitions, limitations, delimitations, analysis of the data to test the research hypotheses, etc. are most commonly worked into the "Methods" section;